hsklein/Simprovise/docs/source/output_database.rst

 *timeunit* Table
 ----------------------

-A pre-defined reference table with one row for each simprovise time unit:
+A pre-populated reference table with one row for each simprovise time unit:

 * Seconds
 * Minutes